 The group code at the Blackwater Lodge is "Master Naturalist" and will NOT work online.
-You need to reserve rooms by calling 304-259-5216 and ask for Reservations.
+You need to reserve cabins by calling 304-259-5216 2 ask for Reservations.
 Lodging reservations are available 24/7.

-A group rate for the Conference has been secured at the Blackwater Falls Lodge at Blackwater Falls State Park at \$140 per night plus taxes.
+A group rate for the Conference has been secured for the cabins, which include a kitchen, at Blackwater Falls State Park.

-Additional accommodations at Blackwater Falls State Park:
+Available accommodations at Blackwater Falls State Park:

-- Classic Cabins 4 persons, 2 bedrooms, one bath \$198/night - Deluxe Cabins 8 persons, 4 bedrooms, two baths \$333/night - Campground with bath house \$50/night
+- One Classic Cabin 4 persons, 2 bedrooms, one bath \$198/night - One Deluxe Cabin 8 persons, 4 bedrooms, two baths \$333/night - Campground with bath house \$50/night

-The above rates for Lodge rooms and Cabins will only be available through May 25.
+The above rates for the Cabins will only be available through May 25.
 Reservations after this date will NOT receive the discounted rate.
-Any room or cabin not reserved by May 25th will be released to the public.
+Any cabin not reserved by May 25th will be released to the public.